commanded/commanded/guides/Commands.md

 ### Dispatching commands

-You can then dispatch a command using the router:
+You dispatch a command to its registered aggregate using the router:

 ```elixir
 :ok = BankRouter.dispatch(%OpenAccount{account_number: "ACC123", initial_balance: 1_000})